 Why are we such dopes…idiots…and spiritual buttheads?

 I once heard a pastor say the above quote.
 I can’t remember where.
-But, he was right.
-Worship – and also some prayers – have way to many “I’s”, “Me’s” in them.
+But he was right.
+Worship and some prayers have too many “I” references.

 Think about some of today’s most popular praise songs.

 Many of those songs center on our own personal experiences and how we experience God.
 It’s about what “we” want to do or how “we feel”.Too many of our "worship songs" arenothing but positive affirmations set to music!
 No good.
 Click To Tweet

 Sure, we may label it “worship,” but some of these songs make me wonder exactly who it is I am worshiping – God or myself?